France extends curfew as COVID second wave surges in Europe

-PARIS/MADRID (Reuters) - France extended curfews to around two thirds of its population on Thursday, Spain considered similar action, and Belgium’s foreign minister was taken into intensive care with COVID-19, as the second wave of the pandemic surged across Europe.
+PARIS/MADRID (Reuters) - France extended curfews to around two thirds of its population on Thursday and Belgium’s foreign minister was taken into intensive care with COVID-19, as the second wave of the pandemic surged across Europe.

 French Prime Minister Jean Castex announced a curfew imposed last week on Paris and eight other cities would be extended to 38 more departments, confining 46 million out of the country’s 67 million population to their homes from 9 pm to 6 am.